rodrigoRolim/task-maintenance/README.md

 trabalho da disciplina de manutenção de software - UTFPR
 ## prerequisites
  > firstly, you should have this follows prerequisites attended:
-  1. you will need to install node.js in latest version
+  1. install node.js in latest version
-  2. you will need to install angular in latest version, see the angular documentation: [angular doc](https://angular.io/)
+  2. install lite-server
+  3. and install typescript
 ## get started
 > secondly, you have to execute this commands bellows:
 * `git clone https://github.com/rodrigoRolim/task-maintenance.git` for create local repository copy